Prospective Marriage & Partner Visas for Australia

 More information on Prospective Marriage Visas can be found here.

-Next Steps In Obtaining A Partner Visa for Australia?
+Next Steps in Obtaining a Partner Visa for Australia?

-Partner Visas Frequently Asked Questions
+Australian Spouse/Partner Visas – Frequently Asked Questions (FAQ’s)

 To ensure your partner can stay in Australia once you are married, you must apply for the most appropriate partner visa giving them the right to stay and live in Australia.